Board Policy 03: Director of Education and Secretary of the Board Job Description

-8.3 Ensures that school councils have the opportunity to provide appropriate advice and support as required in the regulations and/or board policy.
+8.3 Ensures that school councils, the Parent Involvement Committee (PIC) and legislated Advisory Committees have the opportunity to provide appropriate input and support as required in the regulations and/or board policy.

 8.4 Participates in community affairs in order to enhance and support Avon Maitland District School Board and promote public education.

 9.1 Establishes meaningful and equitable recognition programs and strategies to ensure that internal and external audiences are aware of student, volunteer, staff and Avon Maitland District School Board successes in accordance with AP 454 Awards, Board Nominations.

 Please see Appendix A, Policy #3 AMDSB Director Performance Appraisal Procedure in the attached PDF file